How to pick the best 529 plan

 Either way, it’s better to start earlier than later, since it will allow your money more time to grow and compound.

-What happens to a 529 plan if not used?
+What happens to a 529 plan if it’s not used?

-The short answer is that you’ll have to withdraw the money and pay taxes on the earnings, as well as an additional 10 percent penalty.
+Ultimately, if the money is never used, you’d have to withdraw the money and pay taxes on the earnings, as well as an additional 10 percent penalty.
 While that sounds unattractive, the plan is actually surprisingly flexible and gives you many ways to avoid this outcome.

 “In general, you can continue holding the assets in a 529 plan indefinitely as long as there is a living beneficiary listed,” says Jordan Sowhangar, CFP and wealth adviser at Girard.